 job-restartable' - This job is retained (see section 4.3.7.1) and is currently able to be restarted using the Restart-Job operation (see section 3.3.7).
-The job states for which 'job-restartable' can be used depends on implementation, i.e., OPTION 1 vs. OPTION 2 in the job state transition table in Section 3.3.7.
-If 'job-restartable' is a value of the job's 'job-state-reasons' attribute, then the IPP object MUST accept a Restart-Job operation for that job.
+If job-restartable' is a value of the job's job-state-reasons' attribute, then the IPP object MUST accept a Restart-Job operation for that job.